imapautofiler/imapautofiler/doc/source/configuring.rst

   is only recommended when the configuration file is kept secure by other means.

-If the password is not provided in the configuration file, ``imapautofiler`` will prompt for a value when it tries to connect to the server.
+If the password is not provided in the configuration file and ``use_keyring`` is not true, ``imapautofiler`` will prompt for a value when it tries to connect to the server.

 Maildir Location